 The Florida keys have shown its resilience in the face of destruction.
 Hurricane Irma wreaked havoc on the 125-mile island chain in September of 2017.
 But as of one year later, just over 90 percent of the properties are back open and welcoming visitors to beachfront camping in Key West and local attractions.

 It has been a hectic time for the Southernmost part of the contiguous U.S., but the Key West spirit has not been crushed and the healing process is bringing in visitors.
-Comparatively, the Key West is attracting more visitors per month in 2018 on average than recorded in previous months from the past six years.
+Comparatively, the Key West and its pristine beaches are attracting more visitors per month in 2018 on average than recorded in previous months from the past six years.

 Where to find the Best Key West Camping Spots